Running while pregnant is easy and a great way to enjoy a fit pregnancy, read our advice on safe prenatal running!

 - Warm up before your run and cool down afterwards

-- Don’t push yourself too hard – remember you should be able to hold a conversation whilst exercising during pregnancy
+- Don’t push yourself too hard – you should be able to hold a conversation whilst exercising during pregnancy and if you find you can’t talk, ease up, slow down or stop

-- Your ligaments soften in preparation for the birth and the risk of injury slightly increases as your joints loosen up
+- Be aware that the hormone relaxin causes your ligaments to soften in preparation for the birth and the risk of injury slightly increases as your joints loosen up.
+It’s worth including regular strength training in your weekly routine to keep your muscles strong to avoid injury

-- Intense exercise can affect your baby’s heart rate but your body and your baby will both cope with this much better if regular exercise is part of your normal routine.
+- Very intense exercise can affect your baby’s heart rate but your body and your baby will both respond well if regular exercise is part of your normal routine.
 Pay attention to your baby’s movements after a run – baby should still be active too!

 - Avoid over-heating – don’t run in very high temperatures and wear breathable or wicking materials to keep your body temperature below 102 degrees F